arikrupnik/semihosting-ut/README.md

 A Semihosting program needs a different way to indicate its outcome.
 I use two breakpoints for this an a GDB script that exits with 0 or 1 if it hits the success or failure breakpoint respectively.

-The files in this repository set up all of this plumbing:
+## The files in this repository set up all of this plumbing

 * `unit_tests,h` is the header that unit-test code must include
     * It defines the macro `assert()` which, unlike the standard definition in `assert.h` works in uC and OS binaries